What Information Should You Include in Your Hunting Plan

 5. Be aware of your surroundings and stay alert for any potential hazards.

-6. Communicate your hunting plan to someone you trust and carry a physical copy with you.
+6. Communicate your hunting plan to someone you trust, and carry a physical copy.

 7. Stay hydrated and take breaks as needed to avoid exhaustion or dehydration.